noyo0/ProgrammingForDataAnalysis_Project2/README.md

-# An analysis of paleo-present climate data - Project 2 for Programming For Data Analysis
+# Programming for Data Analysis<br>

-# Programming for Data Analysis - Project2<br>
+# Project 2 -Programming for Data Analysis - An analysis of paleo-present climate data

 This data analytics project uses Python version 3.9.18 programming environment with Jupyter Notebook. <br>